 Year 11 or 12

-Can start studying at the WTA.
-You’ll choose one of the available Vocational Pathways from the above Vocational Pathway Wheel.
+You can start studying at the WTA.
+You will choose one of the available Vocational Pathways from our Vocational Pathways wheel.

-- In year 1 you get a broad introduction to your chosen vocational pathway
+- In year one we will provide you with a broad introduction to your chosen Vocational Pathway

 Year 12 or 13

 You will continue your secondary school studies and your second year of WTA.